 - Use correction tape.
 This is one of the easiest and most straightforward ways to correct mistakes.
 All you need is a swipe from some good old correction tape and you’re good to go!

 - Tape two pages together.
 Say you’re making a two-page spread and mess up.
 Tearing them off would mean wasting not just two, but four precious pages.
-What are you going to do?
-Paste the two pages together, of course!
-Use double-sided tape or a glue stick so the pages stick together smoothly without any creases or wrinkles.
+So what are you going to do?
+Easy.
+Just paste the two pages together, of course!
+Use a double-sided tape or glue stick so the pages stick together smoothly without any creases or wrinkles.

-- Blot it out with black marker.
-This tip isn’t only easy to do, it can also turn your mistakes into a beautiful monochrome aesthetic.
+- Blot it out with a black marker.
+This is one of the coolest BuJo ideas out there!
+It’s not only easy to do, but it can also turn your mistakes into a beautiful monochrome aesthetic.
 Here’s how you do it: blot your mistake out with a black marker then write over it using a white marker or pen.
 You can also use silver or gold gel pens to create a fancy effect.

 - Make a collage or doodle over it.
-Turn your errors into art by making a collage or doodling over them.
+When in doubt, doodle it out!
+Yes, you can turn your errors into art by doodling over them.
+You can also create a beautiful collage to hide your mistakes.

 - Get creative with washi or stickers.
 If you’re not keen on drawing or doodling, patch your errors up with your favorite washi tape or stickers.
 You can also cut out and use plain white sticker paper to cover your mistakes.